OWASP/www-project-threat-model-library/README.md

    - Contribute by donating - head over to the OWASP Projects Page, click [donate](https://owasp.org/donate/?reponame=owasp.github.io) and contributions can go directly to us if you donate more than $1000!
    - Register interest for a hackathon [here](https://airtable.com/appwu5c5wt1zJXhIQ/pagnNjTTHWSMQJIer/form).

-2. **What is the CycloneDx TM-BOM?**
+2. **What is the CycloneDX TM-BOM?**

-   CycloneDx TM-BOM (Threat Model Bill of Materials) is an industry-standard specification that provides a way to describe threat models.
+   CycloneDX TM-BOM (Threat Model Bill of Materials) is an industry-standard specification that provides a way to describe threat models.
 The official release is pending!
-   Once TM-BOM is released, there will be another version released of the Threat Model Library Schema to ensure compatibility.
+   Once TM-BOM is released, there will be another version released of the Threat Model Library Schema to ensure semantic compatibility.

 3. **What tools can I use for threat modeling?**